Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Dimensional Analysis Considerations

 Two immediate consequences of all this are as follows.
-First, 'line broadening' $\sigma_{\nu} = \sqrt{\frac{kT}{mc^{2}}}\nu_{0} \sim v \nu_{0}$ around a frequency $\nu_{0}$, caused by thermal motion of the emitters in a gravitationally bound system—essentially a redshift smearing effect—is independent of $G$.
-Second, although gravitational lensing is sourced by gravity, it is now trivial to see that the deflection angle is independent of $G$.
-This simply follows from the fact that the geodesic equations depend only on $\Phi$, but the latter is independent of $G$, and it then readily follows that the deflection angle is independent of $G$. $G$ could be a billion times larger or smaller than its measured value, yet the deflection angle would not change.
+First, 'line broadening' $\sigma_{\nu} = \sqrt{\frac{kT}{mc^{2}}}\nu_{0} \sim v \nu_{0}$ around a frequency $\nu_{0}$, caused by thermal motion of the emitters in a gravitationally bound system -- essentially a redshift smearing effect -- is maximized at the boundaries of astrophysical systems in a G-independent fashion.
+Second, although gravitational lensing is sourced by gravity, it is now trivial to see that the maximum deflection angle is independent of $G$.
+This simply follows from the fact that the geodesic equations depend only on $|\Phi|$, but the maximum absolute value of the latter is independent of $G$, and it then readily follows that the maximal deflection angle is independent of $G$.
+The latter could be a billion times larger or smaller than its measured value, yet the maximum value of the deflection angle would not change for it is set by $G$-independent microphysics.
 More formally, the deflection angle $\alpha$ is determined by the transverse impulse, i.e., the ratio of the transverse photon momentum change to its momentum, $\alpha = 2\int \nabla_{\perp}\Phi \, dl$.
-Now, since $\Phi$ is typically independent of $G$ in virialized astrophysical systems, then whatever $G$-dependence length scales might have, the combination $\alpha = 2\int \nabla_{\perp}\Phi \, dl$ remains independent of $G$, as is appropriate for a geometric effect.
+Now, since $\Phi$ is typically independent of $G$ in virialized and degeneracy-pressure supported astrophysical systems, then whatever $G$-dependence length scales might have, the combination $\alpha = 2\int \nabla_{\perp}\Phi dl$ remains independent of $G$ at its maximum.